Iowa cross-campus partnerships booming

 “He said, ‘I don't know whether or not you know this, but they have a partnership with DMACC’,” Jones said.

-Before that bump, UNI’s transfer student numbers had been dropping year over year, and in 2021 fell to just 453 — its lowest in decades and 45% below UNI’s 829 transfer students in fall 2010, according to Board of Regents documents.
+Before that bump, UNI’s transfer student numbers had been dropping year over year, and in 2021 fell to just 453 — its lowest in decades and 45 percent below UNI’s 829 transfer students in fall 2010, according to Board of Regents documents.

 UNI’s community college collaboration — like dozens of other cross-campus collaborations and partnerships that have emerged across Iowa over the last decade — had its intended effect of both increasing enrollment, despite a decline in the number of high school graduates, and improving access to higher education for non-traditional students.